nikola-sur/SQL-examples/README.md

 # SQL-examples
-This document is updated to serve as a resource for some commonly occuring SQL commands.
-Examples can be found in the [Jupyter notebook](./SQL_queries.ipynb) For instance, the document includes:
+This document is updated to serve as a resource for some commonly used SQL commands.
+Examples can be found in the [Jupyter notebook](./SQL_queries.ipynb).
+For instance, the document includes:
 - SELECT
 - WHERE
 - ORDER BY